alex/yaffi/docs/api.rst

     :py:exc:`LibraryDoesNotExist` is raised, if the ``path`` exists but is not a valid shared object a :py:exc:`InvalidLibrary` exception is raised.

-    .. py:method:: getfunc(name)
+    .. py:method:: __getattr__(name)

-        Returns the :py:class:`Function` instance corrosponding to this function within the library.
-Raises a :py:exc:`FunctionDoesNotExist` if the function doesn't exist within the library.
+        Returns the :py:class:`Function` instance or :py:class:`Struct`

-    .. py:method:: getstruct(name)
+        subclass corrosponding to this name within the library.
+Raises a :py:exc:`AttributeError` if the name doesn't exist in the library.

-        Returns the :py:class:`Struct` subclass corresponding to this struct within the library.
-Raises a :py:exc:`StructDoesNotExist` if the struct doesn't exist within the library.
+        Once a function or struct has been read from the library it becomes frozen, meaning that it can't be mutated going forward.

     .. py:decoratormethod:: register_error_handler(*funcs)